sbmlteam/moccasin/README.md

 The goal of this project is to develop software that uses a combination of heuristics and user assistance to help researchers export models written as ordinary MATLAB and Octave scripts.
 MOCCASIN (*"Model ODE Converter for Creating Automated SBML INteroperability"*) helps researchers take ODE (ordinary differential equation) models written in MATLAB and Octave and export them as SBML files.
 Although its scope is limited to MATLAB written with certain assumptions, and general conversion of MATLAB models is impossible, MOCCASIN nevertheless *can* translate some common forms of models into SBML.

 MOCCASIN is written in Python and does _not_ require MATLAB to run.
-It requires [libSBML](http://sbml.org/Software/libSBML) and a number of common Python libraries to run, and is compatible with Python 2.7 and 3.3.
+It requires [libSBML](http://sbml.org/Software/libSBML) and a number of common Python 3 libraries to run.

 ✺ How it works
 ------------

-MOCCASIN uses an algorithm developed by Fages, Gay and Soliman described in the paper titled [_Inferring reaction systems from ordinary differential equations_](http://www.sciencedirect.com/science/article/pii/S0304397514006197).
+MOCCASIN uses an algorithm developed by Fages, Gay and Soliman described in their 2015 paper titled [_Inferring reaction systems from ordinary differential equations_](http://www.sciencedirect.com/science/article/pii/S0304397514006197).
 A free technical report explaining the algorithm is [available from INRIA](https://hal.inria.fr/hal-01103692).
 To parse MATLAB and produce input to the reaction-inference algorithm, MOCCASIN uses a custom MATLAB parser written using [PyParsing](https://pyparsing.wikispaces.com) and a variety of post-processing operations to interpret the MATLAB contents.

 Currently, MOCCASIN is limited to MATLAB inputs in which a model is contained in a single file.
 The file must set up a system of differential equations as a function defined in the file, and make a call to one of the MATLAB `odeNN` family of solvers (e.g., `ode45`, `ode15s`, etc.).
 The following is a simple but complete example: